DeltaO3/UWAttend---3200_27/MANUAL.md

 - **Start Date**: The date the unit will start.
 - **End Date**: The date the unit will end.
 - **Session Names**: The types of sessions that will take place for the unit. (e.g., Lab, Tutorial, Workshop)
-- **Session Occurence**: Determines how frequently the sessions will occur per day.
-Below is the types of session occurences you can select from:
+- **Session Occurrence**: Determines how frequently the sessions will occur per day.
+Below is the types of session occurrences you can select from:
   - Morning/Afternoon: The unit has morning and afternoon sessions
   - Hourly: The unit has sessions that occur multiple hours a day
-- **Comment Suggesstions (OPTIONAL)**: If comments are enabled, you predefine comment suggestions that can be used by facilitators when filling out comments for a student.
+- **Comment Suggestions (OPTIONAL)**: If comments are enabled, you predefine comment suggestions that can be used by facilitators when filling out comments for a student.
 You can leave blank if no suggestions are needed (e.g., nomark, good behaviour).
 - **Photo Consent Required?**: Indicates whether photo consent is required for this unit.
 - **Sessions Assessed?**: Indicates whether sessions for the unit are graded.
 - **Comments Enabled?**: Determines whether the comment feature will be enabled during sessions.